ldclakmal/ballerina-security/README.md

 ## References

-The following sections have important references which were used for the design and implementation of the current Ballerina Security model and its related components.
-All the references are open source and publicly available.
+This section has a collection of important resources which were created/referred for the design and implementation of the current Ballerina Security architecture and its related components.
+All the resources are open source and publicly available.

 ### Specifications